ibrahimjohar/Connect-Four---AI-Project/README.md

 Connect 4 is a two-player game played on a 7x6 grid.
 Each player takes turns dropping a colored disc into one of the columns.
 The disc falls to the lowest available space in the column.
 The objective is to align four of the player's discs in a row, either horizontally, vertically, or diagonally.

 ### Innovations and Modifications:
-- Introduced an AI opponent powered by the Minimax algorithm with Alpha-Beta pruning to make intelligent, optimal moves.
+Introduced an AI opponent powered by the Minimax algorithm with Alpha-Beta pruning to make intelligent, optimal moves.
 - Added a single-player mode where a player competes against the AI.
+- **Added a multiplayer (Human vs Human) mode for local play.**
+- **Implemented an AI vs AI mode to observe strategy simulations.**
 - Designed an intuitive user interface with graphical representations of the game board, discs, and turn indicators.
 - Optimized the AI’s decision making for faster response times while maintaining strategic depth.
 - Included three difficulty levels: **Easy, Medium, and Hard** for varied challenges.